 Cortney’s next long-term ethnographic project, supported by the American Institute for Maghrib Studies and the College of Humanities and Social Sciences at Mason, focuses on palliative care and pain management during serious illness and end-of-life care in Morocco.
 Through ethnographic research she explores how physical pain and suffering intersect with beliefs about mortality and sin as well as a sense of self and personhood.
 A core component of the research is analyzing the use of pain medication (particularly opioids) within the political and economic contexts of Morocco and investigating the politicization of palliative care in the country.
 She examines how the state and bureaucracy impact the ways people suffer an experience illness and death.

 Cortney has published articles in peer-reviewed journals, including Medical Anthropology Quarterly, Arab Studies Journal, Medical Anthropology, Interdisciplinary Journal of Research on Religion, Southern Anthropologist, and Journal of Telemedicine and e-Health.
-A chapter of hers appears in the edited volume Anthropology of the Middle East and North Africa: Into the New Millennium (Indiana University Press, 2013) and in Treating the Person in Medicine and Religion: Jewish, Christian, and Islamic Perspectives (Routledge, 2019).
+Chapters appear in the edited volume Anthropology of the Middle East and North Africa: Into the New Millennium (Indiana University Press, 2013) and in Treating the Person in Medicine and Religion: Jewish, Christian, and Islamic Perspectives (Routledge, 2019).
 She also published in the Inaugural Virginia Humanities Conference Proceedings (2018).
 She has been a guest on WVTF Roanoke to discuss end-of-life care and also co-edited (with Sheena Nahm) and contributed to Applied Anthropology: Unexpected Spaces, Topics, and Methods (Routledge, 2016).
-Cortney currently serves as the Editor-in-Chief of Anthropology & Aging, the official publication of the Association for Association for Anthropology, Gerontology, and the Life Course, and currently serves on its editorial board.
+Cortney is the former Editor-in-Chief of Anthropology & Aging, the official publication of the Association for Association for Anthropology, Gerontology, and the Life Course, and currently serves on its editorial board.

 Cortney is currently developing an online open access textbook for introductory courses in Cultural Anthropology funded by a Virtual Library of Virginia Course Redesign Grant (with Andrew Lee and Andrew Kierig from Mason Libraries, Sarah Raskin from VCU, and Sheena Nahm McKinlay from Health Leads of California).
 She regularly teaches the introduction to cultural anthropology along with the undergraduate and graduate seminars in anthropological theory.
 She also teaches specialized courses on medical anthropology, policy and culture, globalization, religion, ethnographic methods and research design, and the Middle East and North Africa.